MISSION - VISION -VALUES

-- Leadership across the Trust must define and demonstrate what ‘high expectations’ means within their context and constantly remind the staff and students of the need to set challenging goals to achieve them;
+- Leadership across the Trust must define and demonstrate what ‘high expectations’ means within their context and constantly remind the staff and students of the need to set and meet challenging goals to achieve them;

 - Financial efficiency is an ongoing factor to ensure the Trust is sustainable and can flourish.